-Kensa’s ground source heat pumps bring social housing communities together to help eradicate fuel poverty using cost effective district heating solutions.
+Kensa’s ground source heat pumps with shared ground loop arrays bring social housing communities together, helping to eradicate fuel poverty and lower the carbon emissions of UK housing.

-Whether in the design and construction of new homes or for replacement heating system installations, rising fuel prices, concerns over long term energy security and the need to tackle climate change all mean that there is a compelling need for social landlords to provide residents with the lowest heating and hot water costs and highest levels of energy efficiency.
+Whether in the design and construction of new social housing or for replacement heating system installations in social housing stock, rising fuel prices, concerns over long term energy security and the need to tackle climate change all mean that there is a compelling need for social landlords to provide residents with the lowest heating and hot water costs and highest levels of energy efficiency.

-In existing homes space and water heating accounts for almost three-quarters of a typical household energy bill, so tackling the cost of heating is vital in addressing the fuel poverty issue for social tenants.
+In existing homes space and water heating accounts for almost three-quarters of a typical household energy bill; tackling the cost of heating is vital to lower fuel poverty and improve health and well-being for social tenants.

 Whilst in new homes increasingly stringent legislation in the form of building regulations is driving the need for low carbon alternatives to traditional heating.

-The UK Government has introduced ambitious, legally binding targets to ensure that at least 15% of all UK energy consumption comes from renewable sources by 2020.
-The production of heat from renewable technologies, such as ground source heat pumps, is a key objective in achieving this.
+The UK Government has ambitious, legally binding targets to reduce greenhouse gas emissions by 80% by 2050 (on 1990 levels).
+The production of heat from renewable technologies like ground source heat pumps is a key objective in achieving this.

 Steve Grocock, Director of Property Services, Trent & Dove Housing